Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

 \end{enumerate}

 Plugging into equation~\ref{eqn: poa}, we get:

 \end{proof}

-Fig.~\ref{fig: poaexample} shows an example with $SPOA = 2 - \epsilon$, where $\epsilon$ is an arbitrarily small constant.
+Figure~\ref{fig: poaexample} shows an example with $SPOA = 2 - \epsilon$, where $\epsilon$ is an arbitrarily small constant.
 The $SOW$ consists of the two players with values $\frac{T(n-1)}{n}$ and $T-\epsilon$, coupled with their intermediary players that have zero values.
 The worst strong equilibrium here is the consortium containing the two players with values $\epsilon$ and $T-\epsilon$, coupled with their intermediary players that have zero values.
-This gives the $SPOA = \frac{2n - 1}{n} - \frac{\epsilon}{T}$, which can be made arbitrarily close to 2.
-This concludes the proof of theorem~\ref{thm-spoa-of-imcg}.
+This gives $SPOA = \frac{2n - 1}{n} - \frac{\epsilon}{T}$, which can be made arbitrarily close to 2.